 - Research on indigenous breeds of cattle, sheep, goat, poultry and emu as well as to study the health problems of the precious livestock of this state are going on.
-Significant achievements have been attained in upgrading Rathi breeds of cattle by brining the lactation yield of these breeds almost at par with cross breed animals of the state.
-The improved germplasm has continuously been supplied to field livestock owners as well as institutions like Pachyats, Gaushalas etc. for the purpose of up-gradation of respective breeds.
+Significant achievements have been attained in upgrading Rathi breeds of cattle by bringing the lactation yield of these breeds almost at par with crossbreed animals of the state.
+The improved germplasm has continuously been supplied to field livestock owners as well as institutions like Panchayats, Gaushalas etc. for the purpose of up-gradation of respective breeds.

 - Similarly, continuous research efforts have resulted in improved performance of flocks of Magra sheep and Marwari goat.

-- Improved management practices of exotic as well as indigenous poultry have provided major thrust in this sector resulting into development of local poultry production areas in Ajmer, Kota, Jaipur, Udaipur, Kota etc.
+- Improved management practices of exotic as well as indigenous poultry have provided major thrust in this sector resulting in the development of local poultry production areas in Ajmer, Kota, Jaipur, Udaipur, Kota etc.

 - Emu farming has been initiated for propagation in the ruler area of Rajasthan for the benefit of livestock owner.